hsviscarra/RealEstateAnalysis/README.md

 ## 3. Data architecture

-The dataset is collected by the Office of Policy and Management and consists of all real estate sales with a sales price of $2000 or greater. that occure between October 1 (year at time t) and Spetember 30 (year at time t+1) of each year.
+The dataset is collected by the Office of Policy and Management and consists of all real estate sales with a sales price of $2000 or greater that occure between October 1 (year at time t) and September 30 (year at time t+1) of each year.
 For instance, sales from 2020 are from 10/01/2020 to
 9/30/2021.
 For each sale record, the file includes: town, property address, date of sale, property type (residential, apartment, commercial, industrial or vacant land), sales price, and property assessment.

 <img src="https://raw.githubusercontent.com/hsviscarra/RealEstateAnalysis/main/Static_files/Data%20Architecture.png">